First Trimester Abortion

-With few exceptions, surgically (as opposed to medically) induced abortions are performed by a procedure generally known as Dilation and Aspiration (“D&A”).
+With few exceptions, surgically induced abortions are performed by a procedure generally known as Dilation and Aspiration (“D&A”).
 Typically, this procedure is performed in a physicians office or abortion clinic.
-It may also be performed in an out patient surgical center or hospital.
+It may also be performed in an out-patient surgical center or hospital.

 The procedure may safely be performed using local anesthesia with reasonable comfort, but in recent years it has become common practice to provide various levels of sedation or “twilight sleep” using intravenous drugs in the category of narcotics and tranquilizers.
 Once a satisfactory level of sedation and local anesthesia is achieved, the cervix or neck of the uterus (womb) must be opened to remove the contents of the uterus.